 Likewise, market penetration rates for high-efficiency equipment varies significantly.
-For example, restaurants and medical clinics have a higher share of inefficient T12s than schools, while retail stores and warehouses have a higher proportion of high performance reduced wattage T5s and T8s.84

-2013 to present, over 1,317 businesses have received no-cost audits through SmartLights, the joint MCE-PG&E direct install program, managed by Community Energy Services Corporation, and 401 projects have been completed, resulting in nearly 3,000,000 kWh in savings.
+For example, restaurants and medical clinics have a higher share of inefficient T12s than schools, while retail stores and warehouses have a higher proportion of high performance reduced wattage T5s and T8s.85 MCE's baseline participation rates show that from 2013 to present, over 1,317 businesses have received no-cost audits through SmartLights, the joint MCE-PG&E direct install program, managed by Community Energy Services Corporation, and 401 projects have been completed, resulting in nearly 3,000,000 kWh in savings.